 Hierarchical Pedagogical Oversight: A Multi-Agent Adversarial Framework for Reliable AI Tutoring

-This paper introduces Hierarchical Pedagogical Oversight (HPO), a multi-agent adversarial framework that evaluates AI tutor responses in K-12 mathematics dialogues by using specialist agents and structured debate to assess mistake identification and guidance quality.
-The system is validated on MRBench, a dataset of 1,214 middle-school mathematics tutoring dialogues, achieving superior performance in detecting sycophancy and inappropriate scaffolding.
+This paper introduces Hierarchical Pedagogical Oversight (HPO), a multi-agent adversarial framework that uses structured debate between specialist agents to evaluate AI tutor responses for pedagogical quality, specifically detecting sycophancy and overly direct answers.
+The framework is evaluated on the MRBench dataset of 1,214 middle-school mathematics dialogues, achieving superior performance in classifying mistake identification and guidance quality compared to GPT-4o.

 Large Language Models (LLMs) are increasingly deployed as automated tutors to address educator shortages; however, they often fail at pedagogical reasoning, frequently validating incorrect student solutions (sycophancy) or providing overly direct answers that hinder learning.
 We introduce Hierarchical Pedagogical Oversight (HPO), a framework that adapts structured adversarial synthesis to educational assessment.
 Unlike cooperative multi-agent systems that often drift toward superficial consensus